Mostar, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Mostar

 Top Things to Do in Mostar

-Booking Tip: Entry to the bridge area is free, but climbing the mosque minaret costs around 5-10 BAM.
+Booking Tip: Entry to the Old Town is free, but climbing the mosque minaret costs around 5-10 BAM.
 Visit early morning or late afternoon for the best lighting and fewer crowds.
-Bridge diving shows happen sporadically throughout the day in summer.
+Many walking tours are available for 15-25 BAM per person.

 Experience Traditional Bosnian Cuisine